VOYA-PB — Voya Financial, Inc.

 1. Key Financial Results and Metrics

-• Return on Equity: Adjusted return on equity increased by over 200 basis points to 18.6%.
+- Return on Equity: Adjusted ROE expanded by over 200 basis points to 18.6%.

 2. Strategic Updates and Business Highlights

-• Employee Benefits: Adjusted operating earnings improved significantly to $152 million from $40 million the previous year, driven by better margins and disciplined reserving in Stop Loss products.
+- Employee Benefits: Adjusted operating earnings improved to $152 million from $40 million, with significant progress in Stop Loss margins due to rate increases and disciplined reserving.

 3. Forward Guidance and Outlook

-• Competitive Pressures: While demand for Employee Benefits products is rising, the company is focused on maintaining margins rather than pursuing aggressive growth.
+- Competitive Pressures: While demand for Employee Benefits is high, the company is focused on maintaining margins rather than pursuing unnecessary growth.

 5. Notable Q&A Insights

-• AI Utilization: Voya is leveraging AI to enhance client experience and operational efficiency, while also being mindful of potential disintermediation risks.
+- AI Integration: Voya is leveraging AI to enhance client experience and operational efficiency, while remaining vigilant about potential disintermediation risks.

-• Growth in Voluntary Benefits: The launch of an integrated leave and disability claims solution is expected to contribute positively to revenue in 2026, with strong initial market demand noted.
+- Voluntary Benefits: The new integrated leave and disability claims solution is expected to drive revenue growth, with strong initial market demand noted.